Oversubscribed schools

 The oversubscription criteria on this page confirm the priorities for admission to community and voluntary controlled schools.

-If your enquiry relates to a specific year group, you will need to get in touch with us for specific information.
+If your enquiry relates to a specific year group, you'll need to get in touch with us for more information.

-This means they establish their own admission arrangements, and they allocate school places by their own criteria not set by the Council.
+This means they establish their own admission arrangements, and they allocate school places by their own criteria not set by us.

 The oversubscription criteria on this page do not apply to schools that are their own admission authority.